The firm pulled off a coup in 2013 with the hire of a five-partner team from local rival Rajah & Tann

-Founded in 1902 by two colonials, Allen & Gledhill is now one of Singapore’s largest firms, with over 300 lawyers.
-The 20-strong arbitration practice is led by partners Andrew Yeo (the brother of WongPartnership’s Alvin Yeo), Dinesh Dhillon and Edwin Tong.
-According to Chambers Asia 2011, it is known for its specialist expertise in construction and property disputes, especially those centring on complex infrastructure projects.
-It has handled arbitration under ICC and SIAC rules, as well as UNCITRAL cases, both within and outside Singapore.
+Founded in 1902, Allen & Gledhill is now one of Singapore’s largest firms, with over 300 lawyers.
+The arbitration practice, now around 30-lawyers strong according to internal estimates, is led by partners Andrew Yeo, Dinesh Dhillon and Edwin Tong.
+The firm has been recognised for its specialist expertise in construction and property disputes.
+It has handled arbitrations under ICC and SIAC rules, as well as UNCITRAL cases, within and outside Singapore.
+The firm appeared for the first time in the GAR 100 last year.

 Who uses it?

-In the past year, the firm has acted for a consortium of international banks in a SIAC arbitration over a US$350 million claim by a purchaser of distressed assets; for a major power generation company in a US$100 million dispute with an energy company (said to be a test case to determine the effect of the restructuring of the gas industry on long-term gas supply contracts); and for a Fortune 500 company in a US$50 million SIAC arbitration against a Singapore government-linked company over a chemical production facility.
+In the past couple of years, the firm has acted for a consortium of international banks in a SIAC arbitration over a US$350 million claim by a purchaser of distressed assets; a major power generation company in a US$100 million dispute with an energy company (said to be a test case to determine the effect of the restructuring of the gas industry on long-term gas supply contracts); and a Fortune 500 company in a US$50 million SIAC arbitration against a Singapore government-linked company over a chemical production facility.

 Other clients include Lufthansa in an arbitration and ensuing court battle with a Thai provider of IT services; a Singapore trading arm of the world’s largest private sector coal company; a state-owned Chinese company; and companies listed on the Mumbai and Malaysian stock exchanges.

-Acting as co-counsel with White & Case, the firm helped the Philippines defeat a US$565 million ICC claim by German-led consortium PIATCO, over a concession to build and operate a terminal at Ninoy Aquino international airport in Manila.
-In mid-2010, a tribunal ruled that PIATCO had breached a Philippine “anti-dummy” law by permitting a German stakeholder to intervene in the management of the terminal – and therefore could not pursue claims under the concession agreement.
+Acting as co-counsel with White & Case, the firm helped the Philippines defeat a US$565 million ICC claim by German-led consortium PIATCO over a concession to build and operate a terminal at Ninoy Aquino international airport in Manila.
+In 2010, a tribunal ruled that PIATCO had breached a Philippine “anti-dummy” law by permitting a German stakeholder to intervene in the management of the terminal and therefore could not pursue claims under the concession agreement.
 The award was later upheld by the Singapore Court of Appeal.
-(The dispute has also spawned an ICSID claim by the German investor, Fraport – in which Allen & Gledhill is not involved.)
+(The dispute has also spawned an ICSID claim by the German investor, Fraport, in which Allen & Gledhill is not involved.)

 One Marina Boulevard, #28-00